Jan Jambon’s Port Adviser Controversy: The Truth Behind the Conflict of Interest

 According to Jan Jambon’s spokesperson, this situation is not comparable to that of Petra De Sutter, if only because the port is not listed on the stock exchange, as bpost is.
 “There is no conflict of interest.
 This is a temporary secondment, so that we have the necessary expertise internally to deal with complex files such as the one concerning Doel”, he explains.

-An exchange of documents, which Het Nieuwsblad was able to read, however, suggests that there could still be a question of conflict of interest.
+An exchange of documents, which Het Nieuwsblad was able to read, however, suggests that there might still be a question of conflict of interest.
 The adviser represented Mr. Jambon in working groups between cabinets, where decisions are taken concerning the political management of the port of Antwerp.

 You do not have access to this content